voody2506/UniLeo/README.md

      _world = new  EcsWorld ();
      _systems = new  EcsSystems (_world)
-       .ConvertScene(); // <- Need to add this method .Add (new  PlayerControlSystem())
+       .ConvertScene(); // <- Need to add this method .Add (new  ExampleSystem())
      	// Other ECS Systems
      _systems.Init ();
  }
 ```

-> WorldInitSystem - system that automatically scan world, finds GameObjects with MonoProvider, creates entity and adds initial Components to the Entity.
+> ConvertScene - method that automatically scan world, finds GameObjects with MonoProvider, creates entity and adds initial Components to the Entity.

 ## Spawn Prefabs